nickjj/dotfiles/README.md

 #### 1. Configure your git name and email

-One of the things the install script did was copy a git ignored git config file into your home directory.
-You're meant to put in your name and email address so that your details are used when you make git commits.
+One of the things the install script did was create a git ignored `.config/git/config.local` file in your dotfiles directory and symlinked it to `~/.config/git/config.local`.
+You're meant to put in your name and email address so your details are used when you make git commits.

 ```sh
 nvim ~/.config/git/config.local
 ```

+*There are other git ignored "local" files unrelated to git in `.config/zsh/` too.*

 #### 2. (Optional) confirm that a few things work